The search for a new "Jeopardy!" host continues.

 The Emmy winner served as the host for "Jeopardy!" since 1984, presiding over more than 8,000 episodes.

-"Alex was a legend, revered by all of us," said executive producer Mike Richards.
+"Alex was a legend, revered by all of us," said Richards.
 "I want to thank our guest hosts, who will not only help all of us celebrate his great legacy, but also bring their own touch to the show."

 Check out the list of guest hosts below:

-Contestant Ken Jennings, whose 74-game winning streak and $2.52 million in earnings are show records, is the first to take over for Trebek.
+Contestant Ken Jennings, whose 74-game winning streak and $2.52 million in earnings are show records, was the first to take over for Trebek.

 Jennings said of the honor: "There will only ever be one Alex Trebek, but I'm honored to be helping 'Jeopardy!' out with this in January."

 He was also announced as a consulting producer on the series in September and has been a regular face on "Jeopardy!"